GeneralEmbeddedCLibraries/filter/README.md

 ```

 #### FIR filters
-FIR filter coefficients can be calculated on this webpage ([t-filter](http://t-filter.engineerjs.com/)).
+FIR filter coefficients can be calculated on T-Filter webpage ([link](http://t-filter.engineerjs.com/)).

 ##### Example of usage
 ```C